Linux Reboot Reason Tracking

 Reboot Reason Classification

-Built-in reboot reasons
+Automatically detected reboot reasons

-There are only a few reboot reasons that memfaultd can determine with confidence for all embedded Linux devices out-of-the-box:
+There are a few reboot reasons that memfaultd can determine with confidence for all embedded Linux devices out-of-the-box:

 Reason | Description | Information Source |